 Raising and training our large family takes work.
 It's not always easy.
 It can be very exhausting at times.
 We have learned through trial and error and a system that works well.
 Feeling frustrated?
 Give it a try!
 Let us know how your tribe is doing.

-What are your thoughts about large families?
 Are you raising a large family?
 Do you have any tips for raising lots of kids?
 Let us know in the comments below!
-We want to hear what you think!

-If you enjoyed this article, press the heart button and spread the love by sharing it to your favorite social media site with the social share buttons below!
+If you enjoyed this article, leave a like/comment and spread the love by sharing it to your favorite social media site with the social share buttons below!

 Follow me on Social Media!